Board of Medicine Opioid Prescribing

 Board Approved Continuing Medical Education (CME) regarding Opioid Prescribing

-On November 2, 2016, the Board of Medicine adopted opioid prescribing rules Med 502 which became effective January 1, 2017.
+On August 4, 2021, the Board of Medicine adopted updates to the opioid prescribing rules Med 502 which became effective August 6, 2021.
 Please take the time to review these important rules.

 Use of a Opioid Dose Equivalent Calculator is recommended for prescribers of opioids.

 The Board also shares a sample Checklist for the Prescribing of Opioids for the Management or Treatment of Pain.

 - Screener and Opioid Assessment for Patients with Pain-Revised (SOAPP®-R)

 - Screener and Opioid Assessment for Patients with Pain (SOAPP)® Version 1.0 - 14Q

 - Opioid Risk Tool (ORT)

 - Venebio Opioid Advisor At the present time, any provider wishing to use the tool will need to contact Venebio via a form on its website.